GalvanizeOpenSource/stats-shortcourse/docs/_sources/paradigms.rst.txt

-  models are not always preferable: (a) they require practitioners with more advanced skill sets, (b) they will be more difficult to implement correctly, and (c) simple solutions can outperform complex solutions at a fraction of total development and computational costs*
+  models are not always preferable: (a) they require practitioners with more advanced skill sets, (b) they will be more difficult to implement correctly, and (c) simple solutions can outperform complex solutions at a fraction of total development and computational costs*.

+  *Occam's razor* says that the simplest answer is often correct one.
+  And *Murphy's law* says that if something can go wrong, it will go wrong.
+  These are very good considerations to keep in my as you contruct your data analysis pipelines.